 I love having this experience.
 There’s nothing like reading an old favorite book many years later to gauge how much more you’ve learned and how much your personal values have changed.
 I relish being disappointed reading stuff I loved 5-10 years ago.
 It signals that my thinking has evolved.

-I have noticed that since I turned thirty, a number of my views on the world have shifted.
-They have shifted to the point that I now find myself on the opposite of many of the same arguments I had in my 20s.
+I have noticed that since I turned thirty, I have changed my mind on a number of topics.
+My views have shifted to the point that I now find myself on the opposite of many of the same arguments I had in my 20s.

-I get asked all the time by readers if my views have changed, if I still agree with what’s written in my books, older articles, podcasts I appeared on five years ago, etc. Below are the four major areas where I’ve seen my beliefs and personal values shift, and why.
+I get asked all the time by readers if I’ve changed my mind, if I still agree with what’s written in my books, older articles, podcasts I appeared on five years ago, etc. Below are the four major areas where I’ve seen my beliefs and personal values shift, and why.

 Keep in mind that when I say “shift,” I mean it’s as though they’ve moved along on a spectrum between two points.
 These days, if you say something like, “Wow, I really underestimated the role of genetics in human behavior,” people take that to mean that you are suggesting that all behavior is a result of human genetics.
 That’s just fucking stupid.